ZupIT/beagle-docs/Settings/content/en/docs/API/Context/Operations/How to register a new operation.md

     fun execute(vararg params: OperationType?): OperationType }
 ```
-In the parameter of the execute method we have an attribute of type `OperationType`, this attribute returns the type of operation.
+In the parameter of the execute method, we have an attribute of `OperationType` type, which is the attribute that returns the operation type.

 Below is the OperationType class with the return types that beagle supports.